tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-3.md

 #6 above - we used `querySelectorAll()` again to get an array of all of the &lt;h2>s on the page, and then looped through the array using the classic `for` loop that we know and love.

 #7 above - we used a descendant selector and the ES6 `for/of` to loop over the array.
-We then changed the CSS on the &lt;b> elements by
+We then changed the CSS on the &lt;b> elements by accessing the `.style` property.
+Note that in JavaScript, to use the CSS properties that have dashes in their name (like `font-family`) we need to make alterations.
+In JavaScript, we drop the dash in the property name - and camel-case the second word - thus the CSS `font-family` property becomes `style.fontFamily`.
+See above that we also had to do this for `padding-top` and `padding-bottom`.

 ## VI.
 Exercise